-College accommodation and resources were sufficient in 2020/21 to successfully meet the additional student numbers.
-It should be noted however that the College is developing proposals for further capital expansion.
+College accommodation and resources were sufficient in 2021/22 to successfully meet the additional student numbers.
+It should be noted however that the College is developing proposals for additional capital expansion to meet the expected further increase in students in September 2023.

-Key developments 2020/21 include:
+Key developments 2021/22 include:

-- Support and further develop the quality of teaching, learning and assessment across the College; in particular the delivery of online teaching and student support. - Focus on student outcomes, particularly in relation to added value and progression pathways. - Investment in the College site to accommodate the buses on site to meet the increased needs for social distancing and ensure the safety of staff and students.
+- Support and further develop the quality of teaching, learning and assessment across the College; in particular the delivery of online teaching and student support including the creation of a dedicated study skills desk to support all students but with a particular focus on students who did not achieve a grade 4 in either or both Maths and English. - · Focus on student outcomes, particularly in relation to added value and progression pathways. - Investment in the College site including the design and costing of an extension and refurbishment to the existing Learning Centre to develop a university standard learning space with a focus on digital resources; the anticipated total cost of the refurbishment being £1.6m with works due to finish in April 2023.